 We appreciate that many of these reflections and approaches are suited to the specific programmatic contexts of our two programmes, and there is certainly no general approach to doing human resource management differently in development.
 The key point instead is that for the discussion on doing development differently to move to the next level and increase its impact on development practice, a shift in focus is needed.
 Practitioners need to reflect more on DDD principles in the context of the ‘backbone’ of their projects; systems of human resource, financial and operational management.

 Doing development differently; politically smart, locally led and adaptive programming is as much about the people and processes as it is about the design and the technical approach.
 The enabling environment for DDD – and conversely the disabling environment - are the people who do it, the systems they use and the structures within which they operate.

-A forthcoming paper by Thomas Kirk, A Strategic Approach to Social Accountability in Pakistan, situates these above mentioned approaches within the current literature on politically smart, locally led, adaptive programming.
+The IDS paper A Strategic Approach to Social Accountability in Pakistan, situates these above mentioned approaches within the current literature on politically smart, locally led, adaptive programming.
 The final set of SAVI Approach Papers sets out practical details of SAVI’s approach to HR and the joint SAVI-LASER paper on adaptive management

 Jehanzeb Khan & Annette Fisher are the Technical Managers of the ECP and EVA projects which are delivered by Palladium, they have been involved in both the design and delivery of the projects and are based full-time in Nigeria and Pakistan.